HarshitSinghall/qr-scanner-and-qr-generator-app/README.md

 There is qr scanner and qr genrator app created in android studio by java with basic UI hope it will help you if you have any problem or any suggestions regarding the code feel free to ping me ar linkdin

-some basic things you can learn are custor dialog sqlitedatabse recyclerview scan QR codes
+ some basic things you can learn are
+  -custor dialog
+  -sqlitedatabse
+  -recyclerview
+  -scan QR codes
-Generate QR codes
+  -Generate QR codes

 linkdin - https://www.linkedin.com/in/harshit-singhal-14562622a/